Leslie Dara Baldwin, MPA

 Ms. Baldwin was a Senior Public Policy Analyst at National Disability Rights Network (NDRN) and an ADA Compliance Specialist in the DC Government.
 She was a policy analyst at The National Council on Independent Living (NCIL) the longest running national cross-disability membership organization that advances independent living and the rights of people with disabilities through consumer–driven advocacy.
 She engaged members by their involvement in advocacy work to make a change.
 She was responsible for the diversity and cultural competency outreach as well as working on coalitions to assist with better legislative outcomes for the community.

 Prior to this work Ms. Baldwin worked as a Child Advocate in NJ, Sr. Policy Analyst on multiple criminal justice issues such as the Second Chance Act and as an Advocacy Manager at TASH.
 She has written numerous articles, served on advisory committees, facilitated focus groups, presented at many programs, appeared on Local news as a disability expert and conducts technical assistance training in multiple areas.
-She serves on the Board of Directors for the National Low Income Housing Coalition (NLIHC) and served as a Trustee for the American Society for Public Administration’s Board of Insurance Trustee (BIT) for two terms.
+She serves on the Board of Directors for the National Low Income Housing Coalition (NLIHC), the Board of SPAN Parent Advocacy Network, the Board of The Daniel Initiative SET – Support, Equip and Train program and served as a Trustee for the American Society for Public Administration’s Board of Insurance Trustee (BIT) for two terms.

 L. Dara Baldwin has a Bachelor of Arts in Political Science from Rutgers University, Newark, NJ and was a Pi Alpha Alpha honors Graduate with a Masters of Public Administration from Rutgers University the School of Public Affairs and Administration, Newark, NJ.
 She received a 2009 and 2010 Presidential Citation Award for her work in the American Society for Public Administration.
 She serves as an Associate Member of the National Academy of Public Administration’s Standing Panel on Social Equity.
 She has been an Adjunct Professor at Bloomfield College, Bloomfield, NJ.
 Ms. Baldwin believes that it is her duty to move forward with her career goals and at the same time, create a pathway for others.